 Black Pest Prevention is a Charlotte, NC based spider exterminator providing residential spider control.
 Black Pest Prevention can get rid of the spiders invading your home the same day guaranteed with a money back guarantee.
 Our home spider extermination service not only includes spider control, ant control, cock-roach control, roach control and rodent control, but also protection from over 40 different pests including carpenter ants, carpenter bees, fire ants, fleas, mice, nesting wasps, rats, ticks and yellow jackets, all at no extra charge.
-Experience for yourself why Black Pest was voted the:

 The Carolina Wolf Spider is the largest wolf spider in the United States and was named the official South Carolina state spider in 2000.
 Like the tarantula, the Carolina wolf spider creates burrows underground rather than build webs.
 They are found in wooded and dry shrub lands, coastal forests but you are most likely to encounter them in your garden.
 Most wolf spiders are nocturnal, although some do hunt in the morning.
 You can use their eyes to find them at night because their eyes reflect light well.
 A great way of finding them is with a flashlight held at eye level to reflect light back from their eyes directly toward yours.
 A wolf spider’s diet typically consists of insects and other small spiders and they are a natural predator of mosquitos.

 Adult males may wander indoors during mating season and as temperatures cool with the onset of the fall season, wolf spiders seek warmer habitats and have been known to enter homes, where they are found in windows, doors, garages, basements and houseplants.
 Sealing cracks around your home as well as caulking gaps around doors, windows, and eaves can prevent wolf spiders from making their way indoors.
 Spiders go where bugs go so changing your white outdoor lights to yellow bug lights can be very beneficial.